-Water and Energy ConservationThe use of water and energy is one of the main environmental impacts associated with the food and beverage production, and also forms a substantial proportion of production costs.
+Water and Energy Conservation The use of water and energy is one of the main environmental impacts associated with the pulp and paper manufacturing and printing processes, and also forms a substantial proportion of production costs.
 Opportunities to reduce water and energy consumption include:

-- the use of high-pressure and low-volume hoses for equipment cleaning; - the re-use of cooling waters in other processes (eg wort cooling water can be re-used as feed water for mash in the brewing industry); - the dry cleaning of equipment and production areas prior to washing; and - optimized scheduling and control, to minimize the switching of cookers and refrigerators, etc, and avoid warm-up/cool down times.
+- the use of high-pressure and low-volume hoses for equipment cleaning; - avoiding washing processes, such as wet debarking, where possible; - the re-use of washing and cooling waters in other processes, using primary and secondary treatment before effluent discharge; - the dry cleaning of equipment and production areas prior to washing; - insulating hot surfaces, such as water and liquor tanks, to reduce heat loss; and - optimized scheduling and control, to minimize the switching of furnaces and ovens and avoiding warm-up times.